Sadiq Khan announces new Blackwall Tunnel fees

 The images above are the first look images of the new Silvertown tunnel.

-When discussing the plans with the Evening Standard, the Mayor stated, “There’s nothing sudden about it.”
-He emphasized the intention for both the Silvertown Tunnel and the Blackwall Tunnel to be tolled, to avoid displacement due to only one tunnel being tolled.
-Additionally, the Silvertown Tunnel is financed through borrowing against future receipts from the tunnels, rather than taxpayers’ money or the TfL budget.
+When discussing the plans with the Evening Standard, the Mayor stated that nothing about them was sudden.
+He emphasized that they would toll both the Silvertown Tunnel and the Blackwall Tunnel to prevent traffic from shifting to the untolled route.
+Additionally, they are financing the Silvertown Tunnel through borrowing against future tunnel receipts, rather than using taxpayers’ money or the TfL budget.

 But the toll of both tunnels has been met with great controversy and public disapproval